‘Marking Loss’ …. In these times we need to find new ways to remember.

 The Atlas Pandemica artists:

-Emma Jayne Park is exploring local decision making;
+Emma Jayne Park explored local decision making;

-Jenna Macrory will be sharing conversations about difference
+Jenna Macrory shared conversations about difference